-The only way to know is by tracking Instagram metrics that help you plan, execute, and optimize your social campaigns.
+The only way to know if your Instagram account is successful is by tracking Instagram metrics that help you plan, execute, and optimize your social campaigns to promote follower growth.

-You can then obtain insights which you can use to inform the creation of better, more targeted content for your users.
+You can then obtain insights that you can use to create better, more targeted content for your users.
 This video from Social Media Examiner explains how you can use Instagram metrics for new content development.

-This quick guide will get you up and running with the most important Instagram metrics and the best ways to track them.
+This quick guide will get you up and running with the essential Instagram metrics and the best ways to track them.

 How can you see Instagram insights?

-First, you need to upgrade your Instagram profile to a business account to be able to see Instagram insights.
+First, you need to upgrade your Instagram profile to a business account to see Instagram insights.

 The good news?